 Here's a tip-within-a-tip: if light strings feel too "floppy" for you, try using a lighter pick along with them.
 I use Fender Medium picks with the aforementioned Ernie Ball Super Slinkys, and my hands couldn't be happier.

-For further clarification on using "regular" sized guitars with small hands, think back to the famous guitarists example used in the beginning of this article.
+For further clarification on using "regular" sized guitars with small hands, think back to the famous guitarist examples mentioned at the beginning of this article.
 Angus Young has always been a Gibson SG guy, and that isn't a short-scale guitar.
 Randy Rhoads played several guitars, notably a Gibson Les Paul, which again, isn't a short-scale guitar either.
-If you decide to research additional famous small-handed guitarists, I'll bet that most of them play standard sized guitars.
+If you decide to research additional famous small-handed guitarists, I'll bet that most of them play standard-sized guitars.

 Okay, this is going to be totally obvious, but practicing guitar every day is the only way you'll ever get better at the instrument.
 This will always be true, regardless of hand size, but for guitar players with small hands, it's an absolute necessity.